VersatileFloof/VersatileFloof/README.md

 Boundaries/Dislikes: darkship dni. im neuship but im not a fan of certain tropes .
 Dont be a meanie and uh.
 Hollyleaf doubles iwc (permashift + host.
 So yeah kinda a strong and important connection) also yeah anti endos leave me alone

-Social medias: @/versatilefloof on tumblr, YouTube and deviant art (that where im mostly active)
+Social medias: @/versatilefloof on tumblr and YouTube (that where im mostly active)

 social anxiety.
 Dispite the fact that we use SOCAIL media